Injective metrizability and the duality theory of cubings: Preliminaries

 Two things make median spaces highly relevant to this paper: the first is the fact that every cubing can be metrized to become a median space (and in more than one way as we shall see in section \ref{section:weighted cubings}); the second is the following theorem we have already mentioned in the introduction. \begin{theorem}[Helly Theorem, \cite{Roller-duality} Theorem $2.2$] Suppose $\hsm{C}=\{C_i\}_{i=1}^n$ is a family of convex subsets of a median space $X$.
-If any two elements of $\hsm{C}$ have a point in common, then all elements of $\hsm{C}$ have a point in common. \end{theorem} Half-spaces play a crucial role in the theory of median spaces.
-With some modifications to known proofs for the more general setting of median algebras (see section 4 of \cite{Chatterji_Drutu_Haglund-measured_spaces_with_walls}), one can prove the following. \begin{proposition} Let $X$ be a complete median space.
-Then every convex subset of $X$ is an intersection of {\it open} half-spaces.
+If any two elements of $\hsm{C}$ have a point in common, then all elements of $\hsm{C}$ have a point in common. \end{theorem} Half-spaces play a crucial role in the theory of median spaces, as described thoroughly in~\cite{Chatterji_Drutu_Haglund-measured_spaces_with_walls}.
+For example, given a convex subset $Y$ of a median space, the subset $Y$ can be recovered by considering half-spaces separating $Y$ from singletons in the complement (see Theorem 4.8 of \cite{Chatterji_Drutu_Haglund-measured_spaces_with_walls}).
+If the median space is complete and $Y$ is closed, we can also find sufficiently many separating closed half-spaces since points in the complement have positive distance from $Y$.
+We summarize this as follows. \begin{proposition} Let $X$ be a complete median space.
+Then every convex subset of $X$ is an intersection of half-spaces.
 Any closed convex subset of $X$ is an intersection of {\it closed} half-spaces. \end{proposition}

-As explained in the introduction, our strategy for verifying the injectivity of a piecewise-$\ell^\infty$ cubing $X$ is to show that closed balls in such a cubing are {\it convex with respect to the piecewise-$\ell^1$ metric on the same cubing}.
-By Helly's theorem it will suffice to demonstrate that any closed $\ell^\infty$-ball is the intersection of closed half-spaces of $X$ when $X$ is viewed as a median space (using its piecewise-$\ell^1$ metric).
-The convexity of $\ell^\infty$-balls will result from us presenting any such ball as the intersection of a suitably chosen family of (closed) $\ell^1$-halfspaces.
+As explained in the introduction, our strategy for verifying the injectivity of a piecewise-$\ell_\infty$ cubing $X$ is to show that closed balls in such a cubing are {\it convex with respect to the piecewise-$\ell_1$ metric on the same cubing}.
+By Helly's theorem it will suffice to demonstrate that any closed $\ell_\infty$-ball is the intersection of closed half-spaces of $X$ when $X$ is viewed as a median space (using its piecewise-$\ell_1$ metric).
+The convexity of $\ell_\infty$-balls will result from us presenting any such ball as the intersection of a suitably chosen family of (closed) $\ell_1$-halfspaces.